vmware/container-service-extension/docs/cse3_1/TEMPLATE_ANNOUNCEMENTS.md

 * New templates are highlighted
 * Updated template revisions are highlighted
 * Removed templates are striked out
-* Templates marked with '*' are deprecated and will be removed in future update.
+* Templates marked with '*' continues to be deprecated and will be removed in future update.

 ## October 14, 2021